seanmlee/seanmlee.github.io/index.md

 ## Skills & Experience

-I spent 40+ months conducting **fieldwork** in tropical forests of Central America and East and Central Africa.
-I am beyond excited to broaden my experience to include desert and montane habitats of the US Intermountain West during postdoctoral work at BYU.
+I spent 40+ months conducting **fieldwork** in tropical forests of Central America and East and Central Africa, the US Intermountain West, and the US Midwest.

 My **statistical computing** skills include tidying large datasets, data visualization via the grammar of graphics, and frequentist regression guided by null hypothesis significance testing.
 I am working to incorporate Bayesian inference and information-theoretic approaches into my toolkit.